À la claire fontaine: Meaning

 Like another famous children's song, "Au clair de la lune", it has an adult theme - in this case, one of lost love.
 The song speaks of a lover bathing in a fountain, hearing a nightingale singing, and thinking about her lover whom she lost long ago after refusing a bouquet of roses he was offering her, most likely symbolizing him proposing to her.
 The nightingale's heart laughs but hers weeps.

 The refrain is repeated at the end of each verse:

 "Il y a longtemps que je t'aime, Jamais je ne t'oublierai."

 "I've loved you for a long time, I will never forget you."

-The song also has a hidden political meaning of resistance against British invasion of Quebec, and it was sung by the Québécois as a sign of resistance: the Rose representing the British, the clear fountain representing the St. Lawrence River, and the sentence "I've loved you for a long time, I will never forget you" is intended for France and the French land of Quebec.
-(Or so it is commonly said, but it is not clear how the rose can both represent the British and be something the Québécois refused to give to France, thereby losing its love.)
+The song came to be interpreted as having a hidden political meaning of resistance against British invasion of Canada: the Rose representing the British, the clear fountain representing the St. Lawrence River, and the sentence "I've loved you for a long time, I will never forget you" intended for France and French Canada.